awkwardalpacas/awkwardalpacas/README.md

 - Unique user profiles
 - Ability to create events / RSVP to events you wish to attend
 - Text reminders 1 hour before chosen events
+- Maps for every event location
+- Ability to view other event atendees

 ##Contributors